Visitor Information

 Drill Ranch

 Drills are one of Africa’s most endangered primates, and here is the only place in the world to see natural-sized captive drill groups in natural habitat.
 The founders of our drill groups were recovered as orphans after their nursing mothers were illegally shot for bushmeat.
-We have rehabilitated over 75 lone drills into 6 social groups, now bearing a new generation – over 250 drills have been born at the project.
+We have rehabilitated over 85 lone drills into 6 social groups, now bearing a new generation; over 450 drills have been born at the project.
 There are 5 drill groups, each in their own electric fenced enclosure, powered by our solar energy system.
 The enclosures can be reached down different winding paths through the forest; the largest enclosure perimeter is nearly a kilometer around.

 Drill Ranch also provides a lifelong home for orphan chimpanzees, and our busy chimpanzee group can be seen in their forest enclosure.
 Please keep in mind when you visit the chimps’ enclosure that you are not only coming to see them but, more importantly, you are coming for them to have a look at you!
-If you are not entertaining them, they will soon let you know, so please follow instructions from the staff carefully.
-You will soon wonder which side of the fence you are standing on….
+Chimpanzees can be excitable and great care must be taken near their enclosure: all visitors must be accompanied by a staff member when visiting the chimpanzees and comply with their instructions for their own security and that of the animals.

 There is plenty to keep you busy at Drill Ranch.
 In addition to seeing the animals there are beautiful walks in the rain forest to the canopy walkway (see below), and beyond to the pools and waterfalls of the Bano River coming straight off the mountain, making a very refreshing dip.
-Our demonstration tree nursery illustrates agroforestry techniques, and various native & fruit tree seedlings are for sale.
+Our demonstration tree nursery was heavily damaged in the landslides of 2012 and we are hoping to find funds to rehabilitate it.
+The cultivated ‘afang’ beds survived and illustrate agroforestry techniques.

 Some of our guests enjoy visiting our nearest villages - Buanchor and Katabang - each just about 5 km from camp.
 Visitors will find the villages very friendly and excellent palm wine is available at the right time of year.